Goodnestone Park

 Goodnestone Park is a stately home and gardens in the southern part of the village of Goodnestone, Dover, Kent.
 It is approximately 7 mi from Canterbury.
 The Palladian house was built in 1704 by Brook Bridges, 1st Baronet.
-His grandson, Brook Bridges' daughter, Elizabeth, married Jane Austen's brother, and Austen visited them on the estate regularly.
+His great-granddaughter Elizabeth married Jane Austen's brother, and Austen visited them on the estate regularly.
 Goodnestone House is a Grade II* listed building, enlisted on 13 October 1952.
 The 15 acre gardens are considered to be amongst the finest in southeastern England.
 Previously the seat of the Bridges Baronets, it is now owned by their heirs, the Barons FitzWalter.

 History

 Although the modern-day Goodnestone House was built in 1704 by Brook Bridges, 1st Baronet, the estate was occupied during Tudor times.
 In 1560, Sir Thomas Engeham purchased the estate and lived in a manor house on the property.
 The manor was abandoned by his descendants during the reign of Anne, Queen of Great Britain, and the estate was sold to the Bridges family who had departed from their previous property at Grove House in Fulham, Middlesex.
 Brook Bridges, 1st Baronet evidently demolished the original manor and ordered the construction of a new palladian house.
 The date of the house is etched onto a brick on the main front.